 When we were first planning the tile design, I thought it would be a good idea to lay it all out.
 That way I could plan how each white tile would look next to the greyish-white (tone on tone).
 But I started overthinking it and it quickly started looking more like a checkers board.

 So I went rouge, and just picked up one at a time and stuck it to the wall.

 Looking at it now, I would say this is the right tile because it’s perfectly, imperfect.

 Installing Tile in a Small Kitchen

-This is my first time installed tile myself, and it took me a second to get used to it.
+This is my first time installing tile myself, and it took me a second to get used to it.
 But I wanted to learn, and now I can give some tips.

-So the best tip I have, is to go with a tile adhesive like this one below.
+So the best tip I have is to go with a tile adhesive like the one below.
 In the photos below the one with the adhesive, you will notice we used a different type of tile adhesive.
 It was good, but maybe the bag was old.
 It was hard to use.

 The one I recommend using is called AcrylPro Ceramic Tile Adhesive and it’s used for floor and wall tile installation.
 Not only was it really easy to use, but it wasn’t messy and dried quickly.